Lancaster correlation -- a new dependence measure linked to maximum correlation: Introduction

 \section{Introduction}

 Measuring the correlation between random quantities is a basic task for statisticians.
 The most commonly used correlation coefficients for real-valued observations are Pearson's correlation coefficient as well as Spearman's $\rho$ and Kendell's $\tau$, designed for detecting linear and monotone relationships, respectively.
-Still, additional requirements such as characterizing independence \citep{szekely2007measuring}, regression dependence \citep{dette2013copula, wang2017generalized, chatterjee2021new}, or consistency axioms \citep{bergsma2014consistent, weihs2018symmetric}, among others, led to a variety of novel correlation coefficients.
+Still, additional requirements such as characterizing independence also in multiple dimensions \citep{szekely2007measuring, zbMATH07072331} or even in abstract Hilbert spaces \citep{pan:2020}, regression dependence \citep{dette2013copula, wang2017generalized, chatterjee2021new}, or consistency axioms \citep{bergsma2014consistent, weihs2018symmetric}, among others, led to a variety of novel correlation coefficients.

 In terms of axiomatic properties, the benchmark may be considered to be the maximum correlation introduced by \citet{hirschfeld1935connection} and \citet{gebelein1941statistische}.
 It is defined for non-constant random variables $X, Y$ on the same probability space with values in potentially abstract measurable spaces $\cX$, $\cY$ by